geraldolsribeiro/microCI/docs/10_help.md

-  -n,--new git_deploy      Create a production deploy step -n,--new plantuml        Create a diagram generation step -n,--new pikchr          Create a diagram generation step -n,--new clang-format    Create a code format step -n,--new vhdl-format     Create a code format step -n,--new beamer          Create a PDF presentation step -n,--new fetch           Create a download external artfact step -n,--new minio           Create a upload/download internal artifact step -n,--new cppcheck        Create a C++ SAST step -n,--new clang-tidy      Create a C++ SAST step -n,--new flawfinder      Create a C++ SAST step
+  -n,--new git_deploy      Create a production deploy step -n,--new plantuml        Create a diagram generation step -n,--new pikchr          Create a diagram generation step -n,--new mermaid         Create a diagram generation step -n,--new clang-format    Create a code format step -n,--new vhdl-format     Create a code format step -n,--new beamer          Create a PDF presentation step -n,--new fetch           Create a download external artfact step -n,--new minio           Create a upload/download artifact step -n,--new jfrog           Create a upload/download artifact step -n,--new cppcheck        Create a C++ SAST step -n,--new clang-tidy      Create a C++ SAST step -n,--new flawfinder      Create a C++ SAST step